Transport in Montenegro: Overview

 The Montenegrin part of the Belgrade–Bar railway is the backbone of the Montenegrin railway system.
 It opened in 1976, and then was a state-of-the art railway, with features such as the Mala Rijeka viaduct (highest railway viaduct in the world) and the 6.2 km long Sozina tunnel.
 About one-third of the Montenegrin part of the railway is in tunnels or on viaducts.

 The railway suffered from chronic underfunding in the 1990s, resulting in it deteriorating and becoming unsafe.
 This culminated in the 2006 Bioče train disaster, when a passenger train derailed, killing 47 passengers.
 Efforts are being made to thoroughly reconstruct this railway.
+The European Investment Bank (EIB) agreed in January 2023 to provide finance of EUR 76 million for rail improvements on the Bar – Podgorica – Vrbnica rail line.

 The Nikšić-Podgorica railway (56,6 km long) was built in 1948 as a narrow gauge railway, and upgraded to standard gauge in 1965.
 From 1992 to 2012, it has been used solely for freight traffic, particularly bauxite from the Nikšić mine to the Podgorica Aluminium Plant, with the maximum speed on the railway reduced to 30 km/h.
 Railway was reconstructed and electrified in the 2006-2012 period, with passenger traffic starting in 2012 and maximum speeds being between 75 and 100 km/h.

 The Podgorica–Shkodër railway, which extends to Tirana, has been used exclusively for freight traffic for some time.
 Parts in Albania were damaged in 1997, but the connection was restored in 2002.
 There are plans to reconstruct the railway and re-introduce passenger traffic, as it is important for the interests of both Montenegro and Albania.

 Currently, the railways are undergoing planned repairs and modernization with a budget, given by the government for 2009, of 9.7 million euros.